 In Japan, sea-eagles eat both fish and carrion.
 Overfishing by humans in Japanese waters has led the birds to scavenge on sika deer remains left by hunters.
 Eating carrion filled with lead shot from hunters has had devastating effects on the sea-eagle population, leading to the outlawing of lead ammunition on Japan’s Hokkaido Island.
 As of 2009, the world’s population was estimated at 5,000 birds, but it is slowly decreasing.

 Still much to learn

-The San Diego Zoo also has a pair of Steller’s sea-eagles and has loaned pairs of birds to four other zoos in the United States.
+The San Diego Zoo has a pair of Steller’s sea-eagles and has loaned pairs of birds to four other zoos in the US.
 We hope that seeing these amazing raptors up close will encourage visitors to participate in the conservation of this rare species.

 You can help us bring Steller’s sea-eagles back from the brink by supporting the San Diego Zoo Global Wildlife Conservancy.
 Together we can save and protect wildlife around the globe.